You are here

 Lord Trenchard Memorial Lecture 2019

-He will also discuss the need for maintaining and enhancing military capability across defence in an ever-changing operational environment.
+He also discussed the need for maintaining and enhancing military capability across defence in an ever-changing operational environment.

 Transcript as delivered